What is the size of the typical Honors Course?

 Absolutely.
 We strive to offer different courses each semester to maximize your course options.

-Can I do an internship while in the Honors Program?
+Can I do an internship while in the Honors College?

 Certainly.
-The Honors Program strongly encourages internships.
+The Honors College strongly encourages internships.
 Many Honors students complete an internship, but in keeping with the Honors philosophy, internships are a personal option.

-Can I participate in an international study program while the Honors Program?
+Can I participate in an international study program while the Honors College?

 I have never prepared a long research paper.
 Will I really be able to complete a Senior Honors Thesis?